Kiln-AI/demos/end_to_end_project_demo/README.md

 - I'd try more base models like Gemma, Llama 3.1, Qwen.
 We've already seen that there's a wide quality gap between models (likely from their pre-training data).
 The right base model could boost quality, although as the training set got better I'd imagine the gap closes.
 - I'd try smaller models.
 I'd bet with the right training data, even a 1B parameter model could do well given how constrained this problem is.

+## Final Note

+Yes, the video was re-encoded with a command from the project before uploading :)